 3. Understand what the seller pays for

 Who pays what closing costs?
 While the buyer pays some of the closing costs, the seller is typically obligated to pay others, such as the real estate agent commission.
 You can ask your seller to chip in for your portion, which would be reflected as “seller credits” on the loan estimate form.
-Keep in mind that this strategy might not work in a market like the one we’re in today, however, when sellers have much more leverage.
+Keep in mind that this strategy might not work in a seller’s market, when sellers have much more leverage.

 4. Think about a no-closing-cost option

 If you don’t have the cash available to pay closing costs, you could consider a no-closing-cost option, if your lender offers it, usually in exchange for a higher interest rate.
 This saves you from having to have the money upfront at the closing, but ultimately costs you more in the long run because your lender is effectively absorbing these costs while you pay a higher rate.

 Different cities, counties and states have down payment and closing cost assistance programs for qualified homebuyers, especially first-time homebuyers.
 Explore your options with this guide to homebuyer programs by state.

 6. Try to close at the end of the month